 Line baking tray with foil, place squash, both onions, whole garlic and then Scotch fillet on top in tray, brush the marinade over it.
 Bake for 1 hour.
 Remove squash when it had softened about 20-25 minutes, wanted some crunch, set aside with foil covered.
 Continue cooking Scotch fillet until done to your liking.
 I prefer mine medium to semi well done.

 Rest on a clean chopping board uncovered for at least 15 minutes.
-Meantime in heat oil a pan, once oil is hot add minced garlic cook until softened.
+Meantime heat oil in pan, once oil is hot add minced garlic cook until softened.
 Next add mushrooms, cooked for about 2 minutes.
 Lastly, add spinach and vegetables stock.

 Bring the stock to simmer about 10-12 minutes until spinach withered, season with salt, pepper and chili powder.
 Removed from hob.
 Once fillet are done resting, just before cutting Scotch fillet into pieces about 2 cm thick, warm up squash in oven with other vegetables.
 Next plate up pieces of fillet with cooked vegetables and sauce and the warmed up squash and onions.
 Serve with a glass of red wine.
 Enjoy!!!